 - Top Performing Posts: Posts with the highest reach and engagement this period.

 - Facebook Likes & Twitter Follows: Audience growth over time, compared to set competitors.

 If your Google Ads and Facebook Ads Manager accounts are authenticated in Advertising Intelligence, Digital Advertising reporting will also be surfaced in the Executive Report.

 Services reports on your fulfillment activities by surfacing data from Task Manager.
 It shows tasks in progress, tasks completed, and projects being worked on.

 Adding New Data to Client Reporting

-- New data appears in the Exec Report automatically, when supporting products are activated on an account, and some time has passed to allow for the ingestion of data.
+- New data appears in the Executive Report automatically, when supporting products are activated on an account, and some time has passed to allow for the ingestion of data.
 Times to get data vary, based on product.

 - We support custom data integrations via API.
-If you have a database that you’d like to connect to the Executive Report, you can work with your account manager for a custom integration via our Marketplace APIs
+If you have a database that you’d like to connect to the Executive Report, you can work with your Account Manager for a custom integration via our Marketplace APIs